 From Dusseldorf, the Cologne, Germany Christmas Market is just a short 30-minute train ride away.
 The two main Cologne Xmas Markets – the Cathedral Xmas Market and the Old Town Xmas Market – are both just steps from the train station.

-To be honest, the real reason we decided to go to Cologne was for a hockey game (which was a ton of fun!).
-However, we were thrilled that we stayed for the Cologne Christmas Markets!
-Sipping glühwein under a canopy of lights beneath the soaring Gothic towers of the Dom Cathedral ranks as one of our top Christmas moments!
+To be honest, the real reason we decided to go to Cologne was for a hockey game.
+However, we were thrilled that we stayed for the Cologne Christmas Markets.
+Sipping glühwein under a canopy of lights beneath the soaring Gothic towers of the Kolner Dom Cathedral ranks as one of our top Christmas moments!
 Check out this great article for more on the Cologne Christmas Markets!

 Dortmund Christmas Market

 The city of Dortmund is only about an hour from Dusseldorf by train.
-The city boasts a cheerful Christmas fair and claims to display the World’s Largest Christmas Tree (which is one gigantic tree created using more than 1500 spruce trees).
+Dortmund boasts a cheerful Christmas fair and claims to display the World’s Largest Christmas Tree (which is one gigantic tree created using more than 1500 spruce trees).

-We had grand plans to visit the Christmas Market in Dortmund – and possibly making stops at the holiday markets in in Duisburg and Essen along the way, too – but we got too distracted by Dusseldorf!
-Visitors can use this link for more info!
+We had grand plans to visit the Christmas Market in Dortmund – and possibly making stops at the holiday markets in in Duisburg and Essen along the way – but we got too distracted by all the fun in Dusseldorf!

 How To Get To Christmas Markets Around Dusseldorf